 1 How does your school know if children need extra help and what should I do if I think my child may have special educational needs?
 Children are assessed at regular intervals during the school year - if a class teacher has concerns about the progress of a child (academically, emotionally or socially) then they will speak to the parents/carers and the Inclusion Lead and action will be decided from there.
 Parents/carers and the child will be involved in this process.

-If you are concerned about your child's progress or any other difficulties, they may be experiencing please talk to their class teacher, the Inclusion Lead - Mrs Nancarrow or the Assistant SENDCo for Year 5 and 6 - Miss Nile.
+If you are concerned about your child's progress or any other difficulties, they may be experiencing please talk to their class teacher, the Inclusion Lead - Miss Nile, Miss Carew or Mrs Nancarrow.